pappasc/cs467maia/spike-api/README.md

 # spike-api

-This folder contains code for the spike API created during Week 3.
+This folder contains code for the spike API created during Weeks 3 and 7.
+We're only submitting this as proof of the spike -- it's not part of what is hosted on the Google App Engine or Amazon AWS instance.

 ## results of spike